Interview by Laura Cabiscol

 For our audience that is not familiar with your work, could you tell us a bit about your work and background, interests and inspirations?

-Tell us about your new chosen sense, why you chose it and how was the process to implant it?
+Tell us about your newly chosen sense, why you chose it, and how the process was to implant it.

 How does your cyborg identity intricate with your music, and how has it changed the way you view your process of making and sharing music?

-All the melodies of the music I create are chosen by ‘the cosmos’ itself as my sense works as a cosmic ray translator to musical notation.
-That’s why I feel as an antenna that catches the beautiful medley of space to bring it to earth in the form of art.
-The process of becoming a cyborg was so personal that changed the way I feel about everything that surrounds me.
+All the melodies of the music I create are chosen by ‘the cosmos’ itself, as my sense works as a cosmic ray translator to musical notation.
+That’s why I feel like an antenna that catches the beautiful medley of space to bring it to earth in the form of art.
+The process of becoming a cyborg was so personal that it changed the way I feel about everything that surrounds me.

 What is your take on transhumanism?

-I’ve always thought being a human is so conditional as I don’t consider a human, I feel biological being made android by the identity that’s been created from hundreds of years of living in an enclosed system full of laws and moral.
+I’ve always thought being a human is so conditional as I don’t consider a human; I feel a biological being is made an android by the identity that’s been created from hundreds of years of living in an enclosed system full of laws and morals.

-What are some hopes you hold for the future about the ways we could integrate technology in our lives to improve how we relate and treat nature?
+What are some hopes you hold for the future about the ways we could integrate technology into our lives to improve how we relate to and treat nature?

-Still, now there are two ways to go (or at least I feel so); the first is we slowly start living in virtual realities until we completely leave the physical world and, the second is that the evolution of technology drives the earth society to a corrupted company that creates massively and destroys the planet, also corrupting the human being’s essence forever.
+Still, now there are two ways to go (or at least I feel so); the first is we slowly start living in virtual realities until we completely leave the physical world, and the second is that the evolution of technology drives the earth’s society to a corrupted company that creates massively and destroys the planet, also corrupting the human being’s essence forever.

 Solitude or loneliness, how do you spend your time alone?

 I am honestly a lonely cyborg.
 I spend most of my time thinking and listening to cosmic rays.
 And that has helped me to feel connected with my surroundings at all times, evaporating my feelings of loneliness.
-Even though it is a feeling, I embrace and feel a lot (mostly felt it when I started using the cosmic sense) I’ve lately been considering that what I think now is solitude.
+Even though it is a feeling I embrace and feel a lot (I mostly felt it when I started using the cosmic sense), I’ve lately been considering that what I think now is solitude.
 I’ve learned how to spend my time to get to do everything that brings me joy and makes me evolve.

-This year has been a solitary one because of the COVID-19 and all the restrictions that came along with that.
+This year has been a solitary one because of COVID-19 and all the restrictions that came along with that.
 I’ve been through so many different states and got the time enough to align with myself and discover a side of me that remained asleep until now.
-I think we should never try to avoid feelings in such ways because it’s these moments what brings long-time joy.
+I think we should never try to avoid feelings in such ways because it’s these moments that bring long-time joy.